MacroGenics (NASDAQ:MGNX) Upgraded by Evercore ISI to Strong-Buy

-Evercore ISI upgraded shares of MacroGenics (NASDAQ:MGNX – Free Report) to a strong-buy rating in a report published on Monday morning, Zacks.com reports.
+MacroGenics (NASDAQ:MGNX – Get Free Report) was upgraded by investment analysts at Evercore ISI to a “strong-buy” rating in a report released on Monday, Zacks.com reports.

-Several other analysts have also recently commented on the stock.
-HC Wainwright reaffirmed a neutral rating and issued a $4.00 target price on shares of MacroGenics in a research note on Wednesday, August 21st.
-Barclays lowered their price objective on MacroGenics from $14.00 to $9.00 and set an overweight rating for the company in a research report on Monday, July 29th.
-BMO Capital Markets reduced their target price on MacroGenics from $8.00 to $5.00 and set a market perform rating on the stock in a research report on Wednesday, August 7th.
-Guggenheim cut MacroGenics from a buy rating to a neutral rating in a report on Wednesday, July 31st.
-Finally, StockNews.com downgraded shares of MacroGenics from a hold rating to a sell rating in a research note on Thursday, August 8th.
-One research analyst has rated the stock with a sell rating, seven have assigned a hold rating, three have assigned a buy rating and one has given a strong buy rating to the company.
-According to data from MarketBeat, MacroGenics has an average rating of Hold and a consensus price target of $8.11.
+Other analysts have also issued research reports about the company.
+HC Wainwright reissued a “neutral” rating and set a $4.00 price objective on shares of MacroGenics in a report on Wednesday, August 21st.
+Citigroup dropped their price objective on shares of MacroGenics from $16.00 to $14.00 and set a “buy” rating for the company in a research note on Thursday, August 15th.
+JMP Securities decreased their target price on shares of MacroGenics from $16.00 to $8.00 and set a “market outperform” rating on the stock in a research report on Wednesday, July 31st.
+BMO Capital Markets dropped their price target on shares of MacroGenics from $8.00 to $5.00 and set a “market perform” rating for the company in a research report on Wednesday, August 7th.
+Finally, Guggenheim downgraded MacroGenics from a “buy” rating to a “neutral” rating in a report on Wednesday, July 31st.
+One equities research analyst has rated the stock with a sell rating, seven have given a hold rating, three have issued a buy rating and one has given a strong buy rating to the stock.
+According to data from MarketBeat.com, the company presently has an average rating of “Hold” and a consensus target price of $8.11.

-MacroGenics (NASDAQ:MGNX – Get Free Report) last released its quarterly earnings results on Tuesday, August 6th.
-The biopharmaceutical company reported ($0.89) earnings per share (EPS) for the quarter, missing the consensus estimate of ($0.47) by ($0.42).
-The firm had revenue of $10.80 million for the quarter, compared to analyst estimates of $24.14 million.
-MacroGenics had a negative return on equity of 146.01% and a negative net margin of 332.47%.
-As a group, equities analysts expect that MacroGenics will post -1.72 EPS for the current fiscal year.
+MacroGenics (NASDAQ:MGNX – Get Free Report) last released its earnings results on Tuesday, August 6th.
+The biopharmaceutical company reported ($0.89) earnings per share for the quarter, missing the consensus estimate of ($0.47) by ($0.42).
+MacroGenics had a negative net margin of 332.47% and a negative return on equity of 146.01%.
+The company had revenue of $10.80 million during the quarter, compared to the consensus estimate of $24.14 million.
+As a group, equities research analysts anticipate that MacroGenics will post -1.72 EPS for the current year.

 Institutional Trading of MacroGenics